Pretro/Memory_game_2020/README.md

 As a user of this game, i want to

 1. Be able to easy navegate through the gameboard.
-2. Easy for me to understand what the gameis about.
+2. Easy for me to understand what the game is about.
-3. Be able to play the game must be seen in different browsers.
+3. Be able to play the game in different browsers.
 4. Read and understand the texts.
 5. Have the game responsive in several devices
 6. See the pictures with a good resolution.
-7. See different pictures who are not so similar toeach other
+7. See different pictures who are not so similar to each other

 ### Returning time visitors goals
 1. As a Returning Visitor, i want to see improvments in the game.